 As a result of this all councils were required to establish a Health and Wellbeing Board (HWB) and in April 2013 Stockton's Health and Wellbeing Board was officially recognised as a Committee of the Council.

-The aim of the HWB is to improve and protect the Borough's health and improve the health of the poorest fastest.
-It's objectives also include ensuring a joined-up approach to the planning and delivery of services aimed at improving Health and Wellbeing and to address inequalities where they exist.
+The aim of the HWB is to improve and protect the Borough's health and improve the health of the most in need.
+It's objectives also include ensuring a joined-up approach to the planning and delivery of services aimed at improving health and wellbeing and to address inequalities where they exist.

 The Health and Wellbeing Board will review its Terms of Reference annually to ensure all objectives are being met and to continue to promote strong work with relevant partners.

-Health and Wellbeing strategies identify priorities for health and wellbeing for local populations and the approaches that will be taken to improve health and reduce health inequalities.
-The Stockton Joint Health and Wellbeing Strategy highlights three key priorities:
+The Joint Health and Wellbeing Strategy for Stockton identifies key priorities and shows approaches that will be taken over a five year period to improve health and reduce health inequalities.
+The Joint Health and Wellbeing Strategy for 2019-23 has the following priorities:

-Stockton on Tees Health and Wellbeing Board (HWB) published its first Pharmaceutical Needs Assessment (PNA) in March 2015 and has now published a statutory update within three years of that date.
-The PNA includes a description of all the pharmaceutical services currently available from local community pharmacies and other providers and identifies any potential for improvement or better access in the future.
-The PNA is used by NHS England to guide the commissioning of pharmaceutical services, including new community pharmacies, or changes to their opening times.
-The PNA may also be used to inform the commissioning of services from pharmacies by Stockton on Tees Borough Council and NHS Stockton on Tees and Stockton-on-Tees Clinical Commissioning Group.
+The Stockton-on-Tees Health and Wellbeing Board (HWB) has published its most recent Pharmaceutical Needs Assessment (PNA) in March 2018.
+The PNA includes a description of all the pharmaceutical services currently available from local community pharmacies and other providers.
+It also identifies any potential for improvement or better access in the future.

 The HWB is also required to keep the PNA up to date by: